gardener/landscaper/docs/usage/Annotations.md

 #### Effect on Installations

 **reconcile**
+The installation will be queued for reconciliation.
+This is the standard way of triggering an installation without changing its spec.
+Note that the landscaper checks whether the installation is up-to-date, so setting this annotation will not necessarily result in redeploying the executions and subinstallations.
-The installation will be queued for reconciliation just as if someone had changed its `spec`.
-The operation annotation will be removed during the reconciliation.
+The operation annotation is removed during the reconciliation.

 **force-reconcile**
-TODO
+This enforces a redeployment of executions and subinstallations.
+The checks, whether any of them is still progressing or the installation's imports are outdated, are skipped.
+In order to fix potentially broken executions of subinstallations, the force-reconcile annotation will be propagated to the subinstallations.
+The operation annotation is removed during the force-reconciliation.

 **abort**
-TODO
+If the abort operation annotation is set, a reconcile will be stopped before checking whether the installation needs to be updated.
+The abort operation annotation is not removed automatically.

 #### Effect on Executions

 **reconcile**
-Equivalent to the effect on installations.
+TODO

 **force-reconcile**
 TODO